microsoft/griffel/apps/website/docs/react/api/make-static-styles.md

 Creates styles with a global selector.
 This is especially useful for CSS resets, for example [normalize.css](https://github.com/necolas/normalize.css/).

+`makeStaticStyles` returns [a React hook](https://reactjs.org/docs/hooks-intro.html) that should be called inside a component.

 ## Defining styles with objects

 ```js